Lab 7: Visualizing quantitative data with D3

 Much better, right?

-Only thing that remains is to actually format the Y axis to look like actual times.
-We can do that using the axis.tickFormat()
+The only thing that remains is to actually format the Y axis to look like actual times.
+We can do that using the axis.tickFormat() method:

 d3.select(yAxis).call(d3.axisLeft(yScale).tickFormat(d => String(d % 24).padStart(2, "0") + ":00"));